Post-war displacement of Keynesianism: Shifts in government policy

 In the developing countries of Africa and Asia, the mid seventies saw a backlash against the trend towards liberalism by the west, with a group of some 77 developing nations making determined efforts to lobby for a revived Bretton Woods system with strengthened capital controls to protect against adverse movements of private finance.
 But again commitment to development economics largely faded away and by the mid 1980s the free market agenda was broadly accepted.
 Exceptions were countries large enough to retain independence and continue to employ mixed economy policies, such as India and China.
-China employed a command economy model throughout the 1950s and 60s but Economic reforms in China began in 1978 taking them closer to a mixed economy model, though one based more on pragmatic principles rather than specifically on Keynes's ideas.
+China employed a command economy model throughout the 1950s and 60s but the reform and opening up in China began in 1978 taking them closer to a mixed economy model, though one based more on pragmatic principles rather than specifically on Keynes's ideas.
 India persisted with heavily interventionist policies until the early 1990s, when it began to liberalize after its 1991 crisis, though still retaining aspects of the mixed economy model such as extensive use of capital controls.